 With that said, I’m not giving up on the brand, just saying that this particular range is not for my hair.
 As I’m one or two uses from finishing up the Heal conditioner I bought a travel size conditioner of the Volume-range.
 And I have to say, this one matches my hair type and wants more closely.
 I’ll definitely be looking into and testing out their other ranges in the future.

-So yeah, I’m willing to give up the promise and ingredients that help increase hair growth to find a shampoo and conditioner that suits my hair type more.
+So yeah, I’m willing to give up the promise and ingredients that help increase hair growth to find a shampoo and conditioner that suits my hair type more, I might even try something completely different like microneedling which is also known to help with hair loss.
 From my research I’ve found that it doesn’t really matter what shampoo you use, as long as it properly cleanses and doesn’t cause any scalp issues, it will help your hair grow out faster and stronger.